 Or, you can change a setting within your Adobe reader itself.
 Open Adobe reader (this is for version 7.0), choose 'Edit', 'Preferences', then select the 'Internet' category on the left.
 Either select or de-select the 'Display PDF in browser' option.
 If de-selected, pdfs will open the Adobe reader application and display, if selected, the pdfs will open within your browser.
 Depending on how your browser is configured to open pdf documents, simply changing from one method to the other will fix the problem.

-- If I want to mail my payment, where would I send the check?
+- If I prefer to mail my payment, what address should I use?

 800 Washington Street SW